 - Figure 10.
-This chart illustrates ESH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, ESH saw a significant increase in referrals from the previous quarter and is the highest number seen at ESH since reporting began. - Drivers: The overall trend of near-static inpatient evaluation orders illustrates that referrals for inpatient evaluations had remained relatively flat for the previous two years, at ESH.
+This chart illustrates ESH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, ESH saw a decrease in referrals from the previous quarter, returning to numbers seen between Q3 2016 and Q3 2018. - Drivers: The overall trend of near-static inpatient evaluation orders illustrates that referrals for inpatient evaluations had remained relatively flat for the previous two and a half years at ESH.
 That would indicate a preference by the courts, as it pertains to patient evaluations, to have the vast majority of evaluations completed in jail as opposed to inpatient.
-The significant increase in Q4 2018 may indicate a reversal of this preference.
-However, again, one quarter of data is not enough to substantiate such a claim.
+The significant increase in Q4 2018 may have been merely anomalous.